MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetprovidermessage_onmessagereceived_511610511.md

 ## -remarks

-The calls to [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) in the widget content must use a `targetOrigin` that matches the origin of the widget registration, specified in the *ContentUri* attribute of the **Definition** element in the provider's package manifest file.
-For more information see [Widget provider package manifest XML format](/windows/apps/develop/widgets/widget-provider-manifest).
+The calls to [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) in the widget's web content must use a `targetOrigin` that matches the origin of the widget registration, which is specified in the *webUrl* field of the adaptive card content.

 ## -see-also